GraGLeS/GraGLeS2D/docs/source/index.rst

 ..
 Documentation to the GraGLeS 2D Project
 .. ===================================

-The Grain Growth Level Set simulation tool is a 2D evolution solver for arbitrary tesselations.
-The evolution is computed by a gradient flow - in the shown apllication we implemented a weighted mean curvature flow.
-This models the well-known physical phenomena of grain growth in polycrystalline materials.
-The GraGLes project is developed by Christian Mießen and Nikola Velinov at the Institute of Physical Metallurgy and Metal Physics.
+The Grain Growth Level Set simulation tool is a 2D 3D energy dissipation solver for arbitrary tesselations.
+The evolution is modeled as a competition of local gradient flows of each phase.

+The physical phenomena of grain growth in polycrystalline materials is the targed application.
+Thus the influence of mena curcvature flow as well as bulk energies is considered.
+The GraGLes project is developed by Christian Mießen and Co-Workers at the Institute of Physical Metallurgy and Metal Physics.

-As we utilize a special allocator library (jemalloc), please follow the installation instrcutions in the next chapter.
+Please follow the installation instructions:

  .. figure:: ../images/IMMLogo.png
    :scale: 50%